-All over the European Union there are hundreds of Europe Direct information centres.
-You can find the address of the centre nearest you at:
+All over the European Union there are hundreds of Europe Direct centres.
+You can find the address of the centre nearest you online (europa.eu/contact-eu/meet-us en).

-https://europa.eu/european-union/contact_en

-On the phone or by email
+On the phone or in writing

 Europe Direct is a service that answers your questions about the European Union.
 You can contact this service: